Skip to main content

 Imagine a platform that collects data on your sleep patterns, heart rate variability (HRV), and grocery purchases (through a linked rewards card).
 You have not told the platform that you are trying to conceive, but the algorithm notices a subtle, cyclical pattern in your resting heart rate and HRV that corresponds to the luteal and follicular phases of the menstrual cycle.

 It also notes an increase in your purchases of prenatal vitamins.
 By combining these data points, the algorithm can infer with a high degree of confidence that you are actively trying to become pregnant.
-This inferred knowledge could then be sold to and used to target you with advertisements for fertility clinics or baby products.
+This inferred knowledge could then be sold to data brokers and used to target you with advertisements for fertility clinics or baby products.
 A deeply personal and potentially stressful journey is turned into a commercial opportunity without your consent.

 Inference attacks exploit the echoes of your biology in secondary data, allowing adversaries to reconstruct your most private health realities without ever seeing them directly.